AT-1717/Alex-Turc-Thermal-Imaging-Camera-BSE/index.md

 - What you hope to learn in the future after everything you've learned at BSE

 # Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+Here's where you'll put images of your schematics.[Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.